A coalgebraic treatment of conditional transition systems with upgrades: Introduction

 CTS have `monotonous' upgrading in the sense that one can only go down on the hierarchy of conditions, but not up.
 As a consequence, CTSs have a special notion of bisimulation consisting of a family of traditional bisimulations $\sim_\phi$ (one for each condition $\phi\in \Phi$) such that $\mathord\sim_\phi\subseteq \mathord\sim_{\phi'}$, whenever $\phi'\leq_\Phi \phi$.
 Roughly, two states are behaviourally equivalent under a condition $\phi$ if and only if they are bisimilar (in the traditional sense) for every upgrade $\phi'\leq_\Phi \phi$.
 An interesting fact about a CTS is that there exists an equivalent model, called \emph{lattice transition system} (LaTS), which allows for a more compact representation of a CTS using the lattice of downward closed subsets of $\Phi$ (see \cite{CTS:Tase2017} for more details).
 In essence, this can be viewed as a lifting of the well-known Birkhoff's representation theorem to the case of transition systems.

 This paper aims at characterising CTS and LaTS coalgebraically.
 To this end, we define two monads, the reader monad and the lattice monad, which allow for modelling CTS and LaTS respectively -- provided a matching functor is chosen -- in their corresponding Kleisli categories.
-We will show that these two categories are equivalent (in the categorical sense).
+We will show that these two categories are equivalent.

 Our next aim is to characterise conditional bisimilarity using the notion of behavioural equivalence, a concept stemming from the theory of coalgebras.
 Roughly, two states of a system (modelled as a coalgebra) are \emph{behaviourally equivalent} if and only if they are mapped to a common point by a coalgebra homomorphism.